 Electric vehicles have the potential to deliver climate-neutral mobility.
 Challenge accepted.

-The figure in the above video refers to the Polestar 2 Long Range Dual Motor variant.
+The figure in the above video refers to the Polestar 2 Long range Dual motor variant.

 We’re working to reduce greenhouse gas emissions from the cradle-to-gate phase of our cars’ life cycles.
 You can reduce the total footprint more by charging with renewable energy.

 We've challenged ourselves to remove greenhouse gas emissions from our materials production, battery modules and manufacturing processes.
-We'll update you annually on our progress towards the goal of making a climate-neutral car by 2030.
+We'll update you annually on our progress toward the goal of making a climate-neutral car by 2030.

 Driving an electric car instead of a conventional one already reduces your carbon footprint.
 Charging it with renewable energy makes your overall footprint lower still.
 We're also engaging in partnerships that will increase the availability of sustainable charging options.

-Solar designer Marjan van Aubel explains how the energy you use to charge an electric car impacts its lifetime carbon footprint, and and how design can contribute to a more sustainable world.*
+Solar designer Marjan van Aubel explains how the energy you use to charge an electric car impacts its lifetime carbon footprint, and how design can contribute to a more sustainable world.*

 Offsetting greenhouse gas emissions by planting trees isn't sustainable in the long run, with no guarantee that a forest won't later be logged, devastated by a forest fire or altered by climate change.
-There's growing evidence that carbon offsetting hasn't succeeded in slowing global warming, and has instead given companies licence to keep polluting.
+There's growing evidence that carbon offsetting hasn't succeeded in slowing global warming, and has instead given companies license to keep polluting.
 That's why we believe that the best way to reduce greenhouse gas emissions is to eliminate them from all phases of a product's life cycle.

 Figures from the 2021 Polestar 2 LCA reveal the use-phase emissions of the Polestar 2 variants, powered by different energy sources.